1991 AFL finals series: Second Semi-final (Hawthorn v Geelong)

-Hawthorn made only one change to the team that had beaten West Coast, with Hall in for the injured Brereton.
+Hawthorn made only one change to the team that had beaten West Coast, with Robran in for the injured Brereton.
+Geelong made three changes, two of which were forced - with Gary Ablett Sr. suspended and Spiro Malakellis out for the rest of the finals due to a shoulder injury, while the serviceable ruckman Stephen Hooper made way for Damian Bourke, who had been a late withdrawal the previous week.
+Tim Darcy, the other late withdrawal, was also reinstated, along with young half-forward Michael Mansfield.

 Match summary

 The match took place in perfect conditions.
 Hawthorn were playing with a slight breeze advantage, and in an eventful first quarter, Hall kicked the Hawks' first two goals before being stretchered off at the 20-minute mark of the term when Hinkley hit him with an elbow to the back of the head after Hinkley had handpassed the ball.
 Although not reported at the time of the incident, the AFL Tribunal would later suspend Hinkley for three weeks using trial by video.
 Hawthorn's wasteful accuracy in front of goal threatened to undo its good work around the ground; only one goal had been generated from their first six scoring shots before former captain and veteran midfielder Bruns kicked Geelong's first goal against the run of play.
 Moments later, key forward Brownless was reported by field umpire Dore for striking Hawthorn captain Tuck with what appeared an innocuous clip around the collarbone area.
 The Cats closed the margin to four points when Garry Hocking finished off a desperate passage of play with a left-foot snap, but thereafter the Hawks controlled the rest of the quarter.
 Again their poor finishing let them down, only adding one more goal through Hudson and six further behinds to take a 16-point lead into the first change.

 Geelong struggled to make inroads in the second quarter as Hawthorn went into the main break having extended their advantage by a mere point.
 Hudson had a chance just before the siren to extend the lead to 23 points, but his set shot sailed out of bounds.
 Brownless had kicked two of the Cats' three goals in the quarter but was clearly hampered by hamstring problems.
 With Ablett out suspended, Geelong's coaching staff were forced to make a number of positional changes to rectify their problems in attack.